IT Recruitment: Interview wtih Harald Schütz of Sophos

 - Working with epunkt since: 2012/2013

-- What I most value about epunkt: competence, reliability, quality, personal support
+- What I most value about epunkt: expertise, reliability, quality, personal support

 epunkt: Mr. Schuetz, the IT landscape is becoming increasingly complex and one could say that a limited ecosystem has developed into a small cosmos.
 What is your reaction to this constant evolution?